Help us change the lives of billions of farm animals

-The upcoming Agriculture Bill gives us a once-in-a-lifetime opportunity to change the future for millions of farm animals, as the UK Government aims to set new agricultural policies in England as a result of the UK leaving the EU.
+The Agriculture Bill gives us a once-in-a-lifetime opportunity to change the future for millions of farm animals, as the UK Government sets new agricultural policies in England as a result of the UK leaving the EU.

-What the Agricultural Bill can do for farm animal welfare
+What the Agriculture Bill can do for farm animal welfare

-What we want to see in the Agricultural Bill:
+What we want to see in the Agriculture Bill: